Code-Institute-Submissions/molacuizine/README.md

 ### Delivery time

-A delievry time featuture was also included making use of google distance matrix API.
+A delivery time featuture was also included making use of google distance matrix API.

+Requests were made making using the user's selected town coordinates referenced to the home base coordinates.

-The calculation used was: 30 preparations time + google matrix delivery time rounded up to the nearest 5 mins.
+The calculation used was: 30 mins preparations time + google matrix delivery time rounded up to the nearest 5 mins.

 ![Delivery time](static/doc/delivery.png)